 Bladder cancer is among the 10 most common cancer types in the world and around three-quarters of new cases occur in men.
 Smoking is the most important causative factor.

 Gross or microscopic haematuria is the primary symptom of bladder cancer.
 Cystoscopy and urinary cytology are key to making the diagnosis.

 Complete transurethral resection is the treatment of choice for tumours that have not invaded the detrusor muscle, but recurrence is high.
 Seeding after surgery is reduced by intravesical instillation of chemotherapy.

-High-grade disease is potentially lethal and requires aggressive treatment and close follow-up.
+High-grade disease requires aggressive treatment and close follow-up.
 Treatment of choice for carcinoma in situ and high-grade tumours not invading muscle is immunotherapy using tuberculosis vaccine bacille Calmette-Guérin.

 Muscle-invasive tumours are treated with neoadjuvant chemotherapy, cystoprostatectomy, and extended pelvic lymphadenectomy.
 Neoadjuvant chemotherapy and thorough pelvic node dissection both significantly increase 5-year survival.
 Precautions should be taken to prevent wound seeding during cystoprostatectomy.

 Combination cisplatinum-based chemotherapy such as methotrexate, vinblastine, doxorubicin, and cisplatin produces response in ≥50% of cases.
 New immunotherapies promise to bring the benefit of immunotherapy to patients with advanced disease.